clux/js-talk-cisco/TALK.md

 ## As a Dictionary
 Even though it is the base Object for all inheritance, it's also the actual type used as a python-esque dictionary.
 It has keys you can retrieve in an array, and it has some nice freezing and sealing encapuslation methods, none of which I will go into.

-Most of you know how to code and anything that I list on here that you want to use, just search "MDN fnName" for mozilla developer network's updated wiki pages and you'll get all the info you'll need.
+Most of you know how to code so anything you want to use here, just search "MDN fnName" for mozilla developer network's crowdsourced wiki pages and you'll get all the info you'll need.
 If you search for documentation without MDN in your search you'll likely get W3schools resources that have been both outdated and just plain wrong for years.
 **MEME SLIDE shortly**

 *Backtracking* Object being at the bottom of the inheritance chain, it has two basic methods which allows everything to be converted either into a number or a string if needed.